A 4 day ESM study assessing core affective experiences across a short timescale, with a baseline and follow-up session.

 ViewThis study coincided with first year psychology students receiving their first semester exam grades, and the ESM portion of the study was collected for 2 days before and 7 days after the grades were received.

 View21-day ESM study with a baseline and follow-up questionnaire.
-Asseses individual differences in emotion regulation strategies in daily life.
+Assesses individual differences in emotion regulation strategies in daily life.
+Participants also reported on a range of emotion related items, such as their momentary affect and desired affect.

 ViewPatients with Borderline Personality Disorder and healthy controls reported on their emotional states in their daily lives 10 times per day for 8 days.